navil-noor/navil-noor/README.md

 ---

 Currently, I am working as a Python Programming Instructor at Tokio School.
-My course topics include Flask framework, SQLite, Jupyter Notebook and others.
+I teach topics such as Flask, SQLite, Jupyter Notebook and others.